pauljbernard/SWEAgent/frontend/INTEGRATION.md

 # Integration Guide

-This document explains how to integrate the new frontend with the existing DeepRepo backend.
+This document explains how to integrate the new frontend with the existing opendeepwiki backend.

 ## Architecture